visgl/deck.gl/docs/api-reference/mapbox/overview.md

 ### Adding a 3D deck layer

-In this cases, the application wants to add a deck.gl 3D layer (e.g. ArcLayer, HexagonLayer, GeoJsonLayer) on top of a Mapbox basemap, while seemlessly blend into the z-buffer.
+In this cases, the application wants to add a deck.gl 3D layer (e.g. ArcLayer, HexagonLayer, GeoJsonLayer) on top of a Mapbox basemap, while seamlessly blend into the z-buffer.
 This will interleave the useful visualization layers from both the deck.gl and Mapbox layer catalogs.
 In this case, the Mapbox [`map.addLayer(layer)`](https://www.mapbox.com/mapbox-gl-js/api/#map#addlayer) API method can be used to add a mix of deck.gl and Mapbox layers to the top of the layer stack from the currently loaded Mapbox style.

 ### Inserting a 2D deck layer before an existing Mapbox layer